Produces a formatted table showing the outputs from the Odds Ratio analysis, including details on covariate characteristics and model results.

 dplyr::mutate(dplyr::across(dplyr::where(is.character), as.factor))

-# perform logistic regression using `glm`
+# Perform logistic regression using `glm`

 lr <- stats::glm(